Unknown-Cyber-Inc/ida/README.md

         <p></p>

+### activate_this.py <a name="activate-this"></a>

-- The above code requires a script in the virtual environment bin that is deprecated in later versions of `python -m venv`
+- The above code requires a script in the virtual environment bin that is deprecated in later versions of python virtual environment tools.
-    * Create a file in `path/to/your/virtual/environment/bin` called `activate_this.py`
+    * Create a file in `path/to/venv/bin` called `activate_this.py`.
+Note this goes in the `bin` folder.
-    * Appending the code in the following block essentially tells the running application (IDA in this case) to prepend the virtual environment to its PATH, thereby prioritizing that python environment
+    * Appending the code in the following block essentially tells the running application (IDA in this case) to prepend the virtual environment to its PATH, thereby prioritizing that python environment.
-        * As a note, the line `site_packages = os.path.join(base, 'lib', 'python%s' % sys.version[:3], 'site-packages')` may fail in certain python versions since it is looking for only the third character in, say, `3.7.9`
+        * NOTE: the line `site_packages = os.path.join(base, 'lib', 'python%s' % sys.version[:3], 'site-packages')` may fail in certain python versions since it is looking for only the third character in, say, `3.7.9`

         contents of `activate_this.py`: